Faces and maximizer subsets of highest weight modules: Main results and literature survey

 \end{itemize}

-Some reductions are known.
+Some progress towards these and related questions is known.
 For instance, as per \cite[Chapter 7]{H3}, translation functors can be used to reduce computing the formal character of simple modules $L(\lambda)$ for semisimple $\lie{g}$ to the principal blocks $\mathcal{O}_0$ for all $\lie{g}$.
-A more involved approach uses Kazhdan-Lusztig polynomials; see \cite[Chapter 8]{H3} for a comprehensive treatment of this subject.
+A more involved approach uses Kazhdan-Lusztig polynomials; see \cite{BB,BK,EW,KL} as well as \cite[Chapter 8]{H3} for more on the subject.

-We now provide a complete resolution of both of the above questions using the methods in this paper.
-Thus, the following result provides explicit formulas to compute the set of weights of all simple modules $L(\lambda)$, all parabolic Verma modules $M(\lambda,J')$, and other modules $\vla$ as well.
+We now completely resolve both questions above, by providing explicit formulas to compute the supports of all simple modules $L(\lambda)$ and parabolic Verma modules $M(\lambda,J')$, among others: